A Generic Overview of Video Editor Basic

 Hardware Considerations

-For serious Video Editor Basic usage, you could benefit from:
+For extensive Video Editor Basic usage, you could benefit from:

 - Peripherals: Such as cameras, microphones, or storage solutions, depending on how deep you want to go with Video Editor Basic.